dlk3/udm-hacks/ntopng-udm-fedora/BUILDING.md

 See https://github.com/docker/buildx/#installing for details.

-## Install the multiplatform images
+## Install the multiplatform support

-Add multiplatform build images:
+Start the docker/binfmt container running to add QEMU support to Docker.
+This needs to be done after every system reboot or Docker service restart.

-`docker run --rm --privileged docker/binfmt:820fdd95a9972a5308930a2bdfb8573dd4447ad3`
+`docker run --rm --privileged docker/binfmt:a7996909642ee92942dcd6cff44b9b95f08dad64`

+**Note:** Check to be sure that this is the latest release of the docker/binfmt container at https://hub.docker.com/r/docker/binfmt/tags?page=1&ordering=last_updated

-Create a new builder node:
+## Create a new builder node
 ```
 docker buildx create --name mybuilder
 docker buildx use mybuilder